 Beam-driven instabilities are observed during active auroras and substrom conditions in auroral ionosphere and these are flowing upward from the ionosphere into the magnetosphere.

-For the presence of density gradient, an universal instability also known as drift instability arises for all kinds of electrostatic and electromagnetic plasma waves in ionospheric plasma .
+For the presence of density gradient, a universal instability also known as drift instability arises for all kinds of electrostatic and electromagnetic plasma waves in ionospheric plasma .

 For density gradients in the upper ionosphere the lower-hybrid drift instability is observed to excites lower-hybrid electrostatic plasma waves.
 This electromagnetic instability can treat as electrostatic instability in certain approximation and has large growth rates and important for anomalous resistivities, transport and heat conduction.
 Though lower-hybrid drift instability occurs in the E- and F-layers of the Earth's ionosphere for the very steep density gradients under specific circumstances; but due to high collision rates it is stabilized.